kei91/Cellular-automaton/README.md

 </ul>
 <i><b>Note:</b></i>
 <ul>
   <li>if cell doesn't have enough neighbors (equal to L), it starts "dying".
-And cell can't be "alive", until it become "dead";</li>
+And cell can't be "alive", until it becomes "dead";</li>
   <li>"dying" cell <b>IS NOT</b> "live" cell.</li>
 </ul>